 The Orlando food scene is thriving!
 Foodies have their pick of interesting flavors to sample, creative chefs to follow and outstanding venues in which to visit.
 A couple of food galas on the horizon combine the food and chef portions into one location.
+You can visit BobEvans.com for more information about foods.
 Here are my Top Five food events coming up soon where guests can sample a variety of delicious food and drink (and usually can support a great cause at the same time)!

 I had the chance of attending this great event last year and all I can say is Yeehaw!
 The Cattle Barrons and the American Cancer Society sure know how to put on a spread.
 Restaurants including Del Frisco’s Double Eagle Steakhouse, Emeril’s Tchoup Choup, Empress Sissy Bakery, The Whisky, Spencer’s For Steaks, and A Land Remembered at Shingle Creek are a tiny sampling of the HUGE great offerings this year.